segmentio/segment-docs/src/segment-app/support-access.md

 Workspace Owners of Business Tier workspaces can view any Support Access actions in the Audit Trail.
 You can see and monitor:

 - **Support Access Granted** - you have enabled Support Access in your Workspace Settings
-- **Support Login** - a Segment Support Engineer has accessed in to your workspace with your account
+- **Support Login** - a Segment Support Engineer accessed your workspace with your account
 - **Support Access Revoked**  - you have revoked Support Access from your account